Welcome to 2017.

 12. I Will Easily Read 40 Books by December 31, 2017.

-I try and read a book a week.
+I try to read a book a week.

 And while this isn’t always possible, it does give you a target to aim for.